AESPS/operative-agent/README.md

 <details>
 <summary><b>📊 When to Use Each Tier</b></summary>

-**Heavy** — when you're deep in reversing hell, locked in like unc with coffee.
+**Heavy** — when you're deep in reversing hell, clocked with coffee.
 **Medium** — the daily driver for general recon and web hunts.
 **Light** — broke mode, but fast.
 Based if you're speedrunning flags.
 </details>